-Dr Dwayne Ryan Menezes is the Founder and Director of Polar Research and Policy Initiative.
+Dr Dwayne Ryan Menezes is the Founder and Managing Director of Polar Research and Policy Initiative.

 Dr Menezes has long pursued a career at the intersection of academia, policy, social entrepreneurship and the arts.
 In his academic career, he is a historian of the British Empire and the Commonwealth, with a focus on the role of indigenous actors in travel and exploration, imperial administration and Christian missions.
 He read History at the London School of Economics and Political Science (LSE) and the University of Cambridge, graduating from the latter with a PhD in History.
 He also served as Research Associate at the Centre of Governance and Human Rights (CGHR) at the University of Cambridge; Visiting Academic at the Centre on Migration, Policy and Society (COMPAS) at the University of Oxford; and Postdoctoral Research Fellow at Heythrop College, University of London.
 At present, he serves as Associate Fellow at the Institute of Commonwealth Studies, University of London, and Honorary Fellow at the UCL Institute for Risk and Disaster Reduction, University College London.

-At present, Dr Menezes is also the Head of the Secretariats of the All-Party Parliamentary Group for Yemen and the All-Party Parliamentary Group for Visas and Immigration in the UK Parliament.
-He is also the Founder and Director of the Westminster-based international affairs think-tank Human Security Centre (HSC).
+At present, he is also the Founder and Director of the Westminster-based international affairs think-tank Human Security Centre (HSC).
 Over his tenure as Director, he has served as the Principal Coordinator of PRISM, a Europe-wide consortium of think-tanks and universities working to address radicalisation within the EU.
 He has also liaised with various governmental, intergovernmental and non-governmental actors in advancing human security and protecting and preserving cultural heritage under threat in the Middle East and North Africa.
 In 2014, he initiated the widely-publicised letter to Prime Minister David Cameron, calling for urgent action to protect religious and ethnic minorities under threat in Iraq and Syria, that was co-signed by the Prince of the Yazidis and several British Lords, MPs and prominent media figures.
 In 2015, he was one of the 25 UK delegates at the UK-Egypt High-Level Experts Meeting on ‘Preserving Egypt’s Cultural Heritage’ in Cairo organised by the AHRC (UK) and STDF (Egypt) to explore ways of combating the looting and illegal trafficking of stolen antiquities.
-He also contributed to the HSC report aimed at informing the UK Government’s Strategic Defence and Security Review and National Security Strategy; chaired a panel discussion in the House of Lords – hosted by Lord Alton and the APPG on International Religious Freedom – about recognising the atrocities in Iraq and Syria as constituting genocide; surveyed the history of the engagement of Commonwealth Secretaries-General with human rights for the Commonwealth Human Rights Initiative; and chaired sessions at the UN Human Rights Council and UN Business and Human Rights Forum on global supply chains in the electronics industry and human rights.
+In recent years, he also contributed to the HSC report aimed at informing the UK Government’s Strategic Defence and Security Review and National Security Strategy; chaired a panel discussion in the House of Lords – hosted by Lord Alton and the APPG on International Religious Freedom – about recognising the atrocities in Iraq and Syria as constituting genocide; surveyed the history of the engagement of Commonwealth Secretaries-General with human rights for the Commonwealth Human Rights Initiative; chaired sessions at the UN Human Rights Council and UN Business and Human Rights Forum on global supply chains in the electronics industry and human rights; and served as the primary convenor of the ‘SDGs in the Arctic’ High-Level Dialogue Series.

 Within the arts, Dr Menezes is the Founder and Director of Think-Film Impact Production (TFIP), a film production company which supports established and emerging filmmakers by producing and promoting films that address social and political issues and advance positive social outcomes.
 He is the Associate Producer of the Oscar-shortlisted, Emmy-nominated Canadian film My Enemy, My Brother (2015, 2017) that deals with refugees from Iraq and Iran in Canada; the American documentary COMPLICIT (2017) that looks at labour rights, global supply chains and occupational health and safety in China; the Italian-Venezuelan film La Soledad (2016) that depicts the economic crisis in Venezuela; and the South African film The Number (2017) that focuses on the numbered prison gangs of South Africa.
 Apart from academia and politics, Dr Menezes is passionate about travel, exploration, art, museums, heritage conservation, opera, ballet and equestrian sports.
 He has travelled extensively in over 60 countries in 5 continents, including Greenland and 7 of the 8 Arctic states.